Grass69z/Nicks-Embeds/README.md

-This is a project I'm working on trying to make a game website entirely using Ai
+This is a project I'm working on trying to make a website entirely using Ai